sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-rest-api/hana-cloud-alerts-rest-api.md

     ###
     ```

 4. Execute the Request Bearer Token call using the Send Request link.
 Copy the returned `access_token` value to the **bearer** variable on line 24 of the file AlertsAndMetrics.http.
+Do not include the double quotation marks.

     ![start of the access_token to be Copied](access_token.png)